sogou/srpc/tools/README_en.md

 2 directories, 13 files
 ```

-Execute `./server` `./proxy` and `./client` on the three sessions respectively, and we will see that the client sends a trpc protocol request "Hello, srpc!" to the proxy, and the proxy receives the request and send to server as srpc protocol.
+Execute `./server` `./proxy` and `./client` on the three sessions respectively, and we will see that the client sends trpc protocol requests "Hello, this is sync request!" and "Hello, this is async request!" to the proxy, and the proxy receives the request and send to server as srpc protocol.
 SRPC server fill the response "Hi back" and will finnally transfer back to client by proxy.

 ```
 ./server

-srpc_trpc_proxy_example TRPC server start, port 1412
+srpc_trpc_proxy_example TRPC server started, port 1412
-get req: message: "Hello, srpc!"
+get req: message: "Hello, this is sync request!" get req. message: "Hello, this is async request!"
 ```

 ```